 You can top the pizza with anything you’d like.
 But a good tomato sauce and fresh mozzarella cheese is a great start!

 If you want to go traditional, anchovies, onion, and tomatoes are common toppings.
-It might also be served with or without cheese.
+It might also be served with or without the cheese.
 But you can of course try your personal pizza favorites.
 Personally, I love spicy salami and olives.
 If I have guests over, I often add different toppings to each half of the pizza for some variation as well.
 The options are endless!

 How to Bake Sicilian Pizza at Home for the Perfect Crust